codegallivant/gdrive-python-wrapper/README.md

 # gdrive-interact

-Easily allows users to upload/download files to/from their Google Drive via Google Drive API.
+Python script to enable users to easily upload/download files/folders to/from their Google Drive via Google Drive API.

 ## Requirements
 - Python